Flutter-Tech/fsc-docs-site/how/readable-source.md

 It is sometimes not possible or desirable to share all our work with all of Flutter: some of it may be commercially confidential or employee/customer sensitive.
 If really necessary, there are two approaches to address this problem:

-- Separate the sensitive unshareable elements from the rest of the application: making that unshareable bit as small as possible and sharing a mock so the shared application is runnable.
+- Separate the sensitive unshareable elements from the rest of the capability: making that unshareable bit as small as possible and sharing a mock so the shared capability is runnable.
 - Reducing the sharing boundary to a more limited group: this may still be cross-divisional but might be limited to those who have a direct need for this access, or provide access reactively when requested.

 For example various pricing models within the inner source risk & trading ecosystem are commercially sensitive and contain specific proprietary IP that needs to be carefully protected.
 In this case these specific models have reduced access restrictions applied to them, but they are just a small part of the wider ecosystem that is shared to the normal extent.